Maria Reynolds: The "Reynolds Pamphlet" and aftermath

 In summer 1797, journalist James T. Callender published a collection of pamphlets entitled The History of the United States for 1796, in which he promised to uncover public wrongdoing on Hamilton's part.
 On August 25, 1797, unwilling to let the charges of public misconduct lie, Hamilton published what is known as The Reynolds Pamphlet, a 95-page account of Hamilton's affair with Maria and the blackmail scheme set up by her husband.
 After the Pamphlet was released, Maria was publicly scorned and she and her second husband decided to move to Britain.
 Having returned to Philadelphia without Clingman some years later, she went by the name of Maria Clement.
 No record of her divorce from Clingman has been found.
 Soon thereafter, she became the housekeeper of Dr. Mathew.
 A merchant by the name of Peter Grotjan in 1842 reported that he had met Maria many years earlier.
 She had apparently told him that she had written a pamphlet of her own, giving her side of the story that Hamilton had told in his Reynolds Pamphlet.
 If Maria's pamphlet existed, it was never published.
 In 1800, her daughter Susan was sent to a Boston boarding school with the help of Congressman William Eustis, who had been petitioned by Aaron Burr to help the girl.

 Later life

 In 1806, Maria married Dr. Mathew, for whom she had worked as a housekeeper.
 In 1808, Susan Reynolds came to live with her mother, and spent several years with her in Philadelphia.
 Susan was married several times, but never happily.
-However, she birthed two daughters: Josepha Philips, whom Maria raised from age 12, after Susan's death at age 39.
+However, she birthed two daughters, one of them being Josepha Philips, whom Maria raised from age 12, after Susan's death at age 39.
 Described by her acquaintance Peter Grotjan as "highly amiable and handsome," Maria Reynolds, now Mathew, became highly respected with her marriage to the doctor.
 She became religious, joining the Methodist Church, and put her past behind her.
 "She enjoyed...the love and good will of all who knew her".
 She died on March 25, 1828.